Analysis of the Risk-Sharing Principal-Agent problem through the Reverse-H{\"o}lder inequality: Extensions to the Reverse-Hölder framework

-So as it is well-known, the Risk Sharing problem with a Risk Averse principal extends to the Risk Neutral principal by choosing the optimal wage to be a pure premium allowing the PC.
-This has economic meaning : the Principal is neutral to risk and is thus willing to give a fixed wage to his Agent regardless of the performance of the output process.
+which is formally the optimal contract found in in Theorem \ref{theo:main2} with $\gamma_P=0$.
+The optimal parameters have economic meaning : the Principal is neutral to risk and is thus willing to give a fixed wage to his Agent regardless of the performance of the output process.
+We note that in this case, the Risk-Sharing structure of the problem disappears and the Principal carries all of the risk. \\\\

+We thus have an existence proof for the risk-neutral case, along with a possible characterization of the optimum.
+Of course we may perform the computation of the risk-neutral optimum more directly without exploiting the risk-averse optimum provided through the method used in this paper.
+However, the fact that the risk-neutral case may be seen as a limit of the risk-averse case allows for example for the extension of the results of Section \ref{section:an} to neutral settings.
+We give such an extension in the following.